 Dunkirk is a somewhat small city located in the state of New York.
 With a population of 12,081 people and five constituent neighborhoods, Dunkirk is the 151st largest community in New York.
-Much of the housing stock in Dunkirk was built prior to World War II, making it one of the older and more historic cities in the country.
+Dunkirk has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Dunkirk is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Dunkirk isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Dunkirk are a mix of both white- and blue-collar jobs.
 Overall, Dunkirk is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Dunkirk who work in office and administrative support (11.98%), sales jobs (10.32%), and teaching (7.35%).
+There are especially a lot of people living in Dunkirk who work in office and administrative support (11.98%), sales jobs (11.35%), and management occupations (6.39%).

-Dunkirk is a somewhat ethnically-diverse city.
+Dunkirk is an extremely ethnically-diverse city.
 The people who call Dunkirk home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dunkirk residents report their race to be White, followed by Black or African-American.
 Dunkirk also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 28.02% of the city’s residents.
-Important ancestries of people in Dunkirk include German, Italian, Irish, and English.
+People of Hispanic or Latino origin account for 26.60% of the city’s residents.
+Important ancestries of people in Dunkirk include Italian, German, Irish, and English.

 The most common language spoken in Dunkirk is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Polish.